Someone06/rlox/README.md

    which has been ported over to Rust.

 All the test use Rust's default test framework.
-The test methods of the system test are generated using a `macro_rules!` macro, the Crafting Interpreter test are generated using a proc macro located in `libs/test_generator`.
+The test methods of the system tests are generated using a `macro_rules!` macro, the Crafting Interpreter tests are generated using a proc macro located in `libs/test_generator`.

 To run the tests use `cargo test`.

 ## Benchmarking and Profiling

-The benchmarking and profiling support currently is just a skeleton which just runs a single Lox program, that computes Fibonacci numbers.
+The benchmarking and profiling support currently is just a skeleton which runs a single Lox program, that computes Fibonacci numbers.

 Benchmarking uses [`criterion`](https://docs.rs/criterion/latest/criterion/).
 To run the benchmark run `cargo bench`.